Producer Surplus: Definition, Formula & How to Calculate

 This simply calculates the square area between quantity and price, and then half this to find the area of the triangle.
-This formula calculates to total producer surplus – so the surplus for all the companies operating in a market.
+This formula calculates the total producer surplus – so the surplus for all the companies operating in a market.

-If we want to find out the producer surplus on an individual business level, we can do this using the formula:
+If we want to find out the surplus on an individual business level, we can do this using the formula:

 Quite simply, this is the profit that the individual business makes.
 After all, if the business is not making a profit, it will need to stop production.
-So anything it makes a profit on is essentially a producer surplus.
+So anything it makes a profit on is essentially the producer surplus.

-Producer Surplus Example
+Producer Surplus Examples

-On an individual business level, the producer surplus can vary, but the total surplus is shown on the graph in green.
+On an individual business level, the surplus can vary, but the total surplus is shown on the graph in green.
 In this example, 400 bags of coffee are sold when the price is $5.
 That means hundreds of coffee producers obtain a surplus as it reflects the whole market.

-To calculate to total surplus, we find out the quantity.
+To calculate the total surplus, we find out the quantity.
 In this case, 400 are sold.
 Then, we calculate the maximum surplus that is achieved.
 In this case, it is the price sold at, $5, take away the minimum price a producer would sell, $2 – which equals $3.
 The formula then equals 400 x $3, which equals $1,200.
 We then need to half this as it is a triangle, which brings the final producer surplus to $600.

 The producer surplus is the difference between what the producer sells its goods for and the minimum price it would be willing to sell for.